 What they serve

 Sodas are famous for two dishes: casados and gallo pinto.
 Now the Nicaraguans will swear they were the first to cook rice in the dirty water from making frijoles, giving the rice it’s darkened color, but the Costa Ricans will swear the same thing.
 For you, it’s all a win.
 You get to try versions on both sides of the border!
 Gallo pinto is mostly rice and beans but has onions and spices to give it a hearty flavor.
 It’s also perfect for fueling a day of activities so you will typically find it served with breakfast, but Ticos eat it for almost every meal.
-Casados, the other typical dish, are actually served in most Latin American countries and can have a scoop of Gallo Pinto on them, but usually just white rice, meat, beans, and “plátanos,” or fried plantains.
+Casado, the other typical dish, is actually served in most Latin American countries and can have a scoop of Gallo Pinto on them, but usually just white rice, meat, beans, and “plátanos,” or fried plantains.

 What to expect for service

 Service at typical sodas can be slow, although there are definitely exceptions in more touristy areas.
 Gringos tend to want it now so the locals have adapted.
 Most times, however, the food comes out much more slowly than you typically expect, and may even be cooked by the person taking your order.
 Ticos take food preparation very personally and relate differently to the food they cook, often able to recite what parts of the body a particular food will affect.
 They will tell you “this helps with liver function,” or “this improves vision,” advice for which I have never been able to refute or prove.
 If you ever get the privileged invite to eat in a Tico’s home, do it.
 Your plate will never be empty and you will leave stuffed full of food and stories.